 Making vs Buying

-Now that both materials used for sheath making are properly detailed, the next question to be answered is determining the best option available in acquiring a knife sheath.
+Now that both materials used for sheath making are properly detailed, the next issue to deal with is determining the best option available in acquiring a knife sheath.
 There are 2 ways people can acquire a knife sheath.
 They can either purchase one somewhere, or they can proceed in making their own.
 Each of these options has their own virtues, and these virtues would be explained in the following paragraphs.

 Benefits of Buying